watsonwork/watsonwork-developer-docs/references/V1_OutboundCallback.md

 <a name="messageeditedbody"></a>
 ### MessageEditedBody
-Notifies the subscribed app that a message has been edited.  _Since this is an_ `EXPERIMENTAL` _capability, complete information can be found in our GitHub repo, [see Coming Next section](../get-started/coming-next) for more info_.
+Notifies the subscribed app that a message has been edited.  _Since this is an_ `EXPERIMENTAL` _capability, complete information can be found in our GitHub repo; [see Coming Next section](../get-started/coming-next) for more info_.

 This event is only sent to webhooks that
 - have been added for the message-edited event